Research Student: Jose Marquez

 The last decade has witnessed a growing interest in children’s well-being in general and subjective well-being (SWB) in particular.
-However, the literature exploring the links between children’s socio-economic conditions and their SWB has so far provided contrasting results, with some evidence suggesting that how socio-economic conditions is measured matters.
-The relationship between public policy and children’s SWB remains more unexplored and finding associations also reveals particularly difficult.
-Overall, the relationships between children’s socio-economic conditions, SWB and public policy are difficult to disentangle.
+However, the literature exploring the links between children’s socio-economic status (SES) and their SWB has so far provided contrasting results, with some evidence suggesting that how SES is measured matters.
+The relationship between public policy and children’s SWB remains more unexplored and finding associations reveals particularly difficult too.
+Overall, the relationships between children’s SES, their SWB and public policy are difficult to disentangle.
 Some difficulties can been explained by the possible existence of mediating factors (Cummins, 2000) and by understandings of poverty or socio-economic disadvantage that focus on adults, rather than children’s perceptions of needs (Main, 2014) and/or on material necessities only.
 Whatever the case may be, more research is needed in this field.

-I use data on education policies and practices and children’s SWB and socioeconomic conditions from 2 main sources.
-This is, first, PISA 2015, which asked students to describe their well-being for the first time in PISA studies.
-And second, from PISA for Development, a new OECD study carried out for the first time in 2017 in several middle and low income countries which also includes data on out-of-school children, a group that has been understudied in the field of child SWB research.
+I use data on 15 year-olds’ SWB, their SES and multiple education policies and practices from 2 main sources.
+This is, first, PISA 2015, which asked students from more than 50 countries to describe several aspects of their well-being for the first time in PISA studies.
+And second, PISA for Development, a new OECD study carried out for the first time in 2017 in several middle and low income countries which also includes data on out-of-school children, a group that has been understudied in the field of child SWB research.

-To explore these relationships, I use some advanced quantitative research methods such as factor analysis, multi-level modelling and path-analysis.
+To explore these relationships, I use some advanced quantitative research methods, mainly through structural equation modelling, including factor analysis, multi-level modelling and path-analysis.

-The hypotheses are that (1) there is an association between socio-economic conditions and SWB which depends on how the former is measured; and (2) exposure to certain education policies and practices is associated better SWB outcomes, particularly among those more socio-economically disadvantaged.
+The hypotheses are that (1) there is an association between SES and SWB which depends on how the former is measured; and (2) exposure to certain education policies and practices are associated better SWB outcomes, particularly among those more socio-economically disadvantaged.

 *This project was presented in the ISCI Conference in Montreal in June of 2017.